chaoscalm/computer-chronicles-revisited/content/post/computer-chronicles-revisited-029-locksmith-pc-talk-frankie-mouse.md

 Indeed, about six months after this *Chronicles* episode aired, Flugelman disappeared.
 He was never seen again and is presumed dead.
 According to a September 1985 report in [*PC Magazine*](https://books.google.com/books?id=NFT964jBihIC&pg=PA35&lpg=PA35),

 >Flugelman had been reported missing on July 8.
 His 1982 Mazda was found on July 11, abandoned near the north end of the Golden Gate Bridge.
-Tiburon police, still treating his disappearance as a missing-perons case, found a note in Flugelman's car but say its contents were "inconclusive."
+Tiburon police, still treating his disappearance as a missing-persons case, found a note in Flugelman's car but say its contents were "inconclusive."
 >
 >A memorial service was held in White Plains, N.Y., by Flugelman's relatives on July 14.
 In San Francisco, a service for Flugelman was held on July 19.